OpenEyes-Workshop/openeyes-workshop.github.io/_pages/home.md

 	    Accepted papers will be published in the official ECCV Workshops proceedings and the Computer Vision Foundation (CVF) Open Access archive.
 	  </p>
 	  <p>
 	    <span style="font-weight:500;">Note:</span> Authors of previously rejected main conference submissions are also welcome to submit their work to our workshop.
 When doing so, you must submit the previous reviewers' comments (named as <code>previous_reviews.pdf</code>) and a letter of changes (named as <code>letter_of_changes.pdf</code>) as part of your supplementary materials to clearly demonstrate the changes made to address the comments made by previous reviewers.
-Re-submissions will go through the same reviewing procedure as new submissions (see previous paragraph).
+Due to potential clashes with the main conference reviewing schedule, we will accept simultaneous submissions to the ECCV main conference and OpenEyes Workshop.
+Simultaneous submissions are otherwise disallowed.
           </p>
         </div>
       </div>